Our Guide To Visiting Museums With Kids

 • Here are 9 NYC Museums Tween Traveler loves.

 • 12 Must-Visit Children’s Museums in the U.S.

-4 Tips For Getting Kids To Like Art Museums
+4 Tips For Taking Kids To Museums

 Better: Find books that speak to these exhibits.

 Why: You’ve noticed that children find new things fascination…for about 20 minutes.
-Then they want to go play If you try to see everything in a large museum in one day, everyone will wind up cranky.
+Then they want to go play.
+If you try to see everything in a large museum in one day, everyone will wind up cranky.

 Good: Make a game out of your visit.

 Better: Play games before to prepare kids and after to reinforce what they saw.

 Why: Children love learning if they are having fun and sharing with you at the same time.

 How: The Museum of the City of New York is one of several museums that offer a free scavenger hunt when you arrive.